unimarkup/specification/README.md

 ## Fundamentals
 ### Headers

 Headers are in atx-style only with support for 6 heading-levels.
 For more details, see [LRM-Headers](Unimarkup_Language_ReferenceManual.md##Headers).
-A header must have an emtpy new line before and after it, or another header.
+A header must have an empty new line before and after it, or another header.
 Header attributes are set at the end of the header text.

 **Example:**
 ~~~